Back

 Should your mHealth app be HIPAA-compliant

 Not all healthcare mobile and web solutions must be HIPAA compliant.
 For example, most yoga, meditation, or any other health app would not fall under the privacy act, because your identifiable information is for personal use.
-It is not intended to be shared with healthcare providers.
+It is not intended to be shared with healthcare workers.

 The HIPAA Act only applies to the platforms that share your medical information with “covered entities” — other parties, for example, doctors, dentists, hospitals, and health insurance companies.
 They must use HIPAA-compliant software.